 Discover Vietnam, from its largest cities to its smallest villages, from the Holy See of the Cao Dai religion in Tay Ninh to ancient Cham relics at My Son, from the rainforests and pristine beaches of Cat Ba Island to forgotten places where young Americans and Vietnamese once fought for their lives.
 Learn from the source; your teachers are monks, war veterans, Vietnamese professors, artists, students, farmers and villagers.
 Visit the vestiges of the terrible 25-year war that brought the United States to Vietnam, and consider the war from a variety of American and Vietnamese perspectives.

 Minimum program eligibility requirements include the completion of at least 28 semester hours with an overall 2.0 GPA for undergraduates (or consent of the program director) and graduate standing for graduate students.
 All students must be in clear academic standing.
 Students must also satisfy any additional prerequisites described under the individual course listings.
-The director of the program, in consultation with the Director of International Education are responsible for final enrollment decisions.
+Final authority over enrollment rests with the Director of International Programs and the Vietnam Studies Director.

 Cancellations and Refunds

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
-Fees, exclusive of deposit, are refundable if written notification is received prior to 22 March 2013.
+Fees, exclusive of deposit, are refundable if written notification is received prior to TBA.
 Thereafter, no refunds will be available.
-The International Programs Office should be notified of all cancellations.
+The Office of International Programs should be notified of all cancellations.